anudeepbablu/shoe-pg-gan/README.md

 5. Run "python train.py"

+(OPTIONAL)
+1. If you are trying to generate video of results.
+Make sure to install ImageMagick and GhostScripts(Will be adding detailed steps soon).
 ## Troubleshooting:

 1. If you come across 'could not create cudnn handle: CUDNN_STATUS_INTERNAL_ERROR'.
 This indicates cudnn version is incompatible.